ibarwick/config_log/README.md

 config_log 0.1.7
 ================

-config_log is an experimental extension which implements a custom background worker to monitor postgresql.conf and record any changes to a database table.
+`config_log` is an experimental extension which implements a custom background worker to monitor postgresql.conf and record any changes to a database table.

-config_log requires PostgreSQL 9.3 or later and will not work in earlier versions.
+`config_log` requires PostgreSQL 9.3 or later and will not work in earlier versions.

-To build config_log, just do this:
+To build `config_log`, just do this:

     make
     make install